-In a Profile, the platform identifies recommendations determined by analyzing the content you've selected for that Profile.
+The platform identifies recommendations determined by analyzing the range of content selected for that Profile.
 In this case, we've chosen to analyze some blog articles within a Profile designed to improve Page Views and increase Average Time on Page.

 In the very top left underneath the Profile name, is the total number of emails within that Profile as well as an indicator of the percentage of articles that do not currently meet this Profile.

 The number of articles is helpful to understand your sample size.

 The percentage is important for two reasons:

 - Establishes a baseline health of how your content is currently performing